nasdf/capy/README.md

 # Capy

-Capy is an embeddable graph database for building applications with verifiable linked data.
+Capy is an embeddable graph database for building applications with verifiable, content addressable, linked data.

 ## Features